-AMR is a natural phenomenon where microorganisms such as bacteria, viruses, fungi, and parasites evolve to become resistant to the drugs that are used to treat them.
-This means that the drugs become less effective or completely ineffective in treating the infections caused by these resistant microorganisms.
+AMR is a natural phenomenon where microorganisms such as bacteria, viruses, fungi, and parasites evolve to become resistant to the antimicrobial medicines that were designed to treat them.
+This means that the medicines become less effective or completely ineffective in treating the infections caused by these resistant microorganisms.

-AMR is a growing public health concern worldwide, as it poses a threat to the effectiveness of many commonly used antibiotics and other antimicrobial drugs.
-It can lead to longer illnesses, higher healthcare costs, and in some cases, even death.
+AMR is a growing public health concern worldwide, as it poses a threat to the effectiveness of many commonly used antibiotics and other antimicrobial medicines.
+It can lead to longer illnesses, increased healthcare costs, and in some cases, even death.

 Antimicrobials can be grouped according to the microorganisms they target.
-For example, antifungals kill fungi, antibiotics are used for bacteria, antivirals treat viruses, and antiparasitics treat parasites.
+For example, antifungals treat fungi, antibiotics treat bacteria, antivirals treat viruses, and antiparasitics treat parasites.

 One of the major contributors to AMR is the overuse and misuse of antimicrobials.

-Some examples of this overuse include human health where doctors sometimes prescribe antibiotics empirically based on symptoms a patient presents rather than a confirmed diagnosis.
-In the same instance, many patients who are oblivious to the risks of developing resistance demand antibiotics from their medical provider.
+Some examples of this overuse include human health where doctors sometimes prescribe antibiotics based on symptoms a patient presents rather than a confirmed diagnosis.
 Common medical conditions where antibiotics are prescribed unnecessarily are flu, colds, and COVID-19 which are caused by viruses as opposed to bacteria.

 Some common conditions that rely on antimicrobials include (not limited to):